M23 campaign (2022–present): Peace agreement

-On 25 April, Wazalendo forces launched retaliatory strikes on M23-AFC positions in Kasopo, ultimately seizing control.
-The defeated M23 forces subsequently retreated toward Kaandja, near Nyabiondo.
-In tandem, Wazalendo launched additional offensives targeting Kinyumba village, strategically situated along the Nyabiondo–Mutongo–Pinga axis.
-That same day, M23-AFC was withdrawing from Kibati toward Kashebere, with rebels observed transporting luggage—possibly due to increasing pressure from advancing Wazalendo forces.
-Meanwhile, in Washington, D.C., the DRC and Rwanda jointly ratified a declaration of principles aimed at establishing a lasting peace, pledging to mutually recognize each other's sovereignty, address security issues, and promote economic integration, the return of displaced people, support for MONUSCO, and drafting a peace agreement.
+On April 27 in Washington, D.C., the DRC and Rwanda jointly ratified a declaration of principles aimed at establishing a lasting peace, pledging to mutually recognize each other's sovereignty, address security issues, and promote economic integration, the return of displaced people, support for MONUSCO, and drafting a peace agreement.
 The document was signed by Congolese Foreign Minister Thérèse Kayikwamba Wagner and Rwandan Foreign Minister Olivier Nduhungirehe, with U.S. Secretary of State Marco Rubio in attendance.
 Rubio stressed the importance of these pledges for achieving peace and economic growth in the region, noting that sustainable peace would be conducive to increased foreign investment.
 Both parties agreed to submit a preliminary peace agreement by 2 May.

-Late April 2025–present

-Despite the peace deal, on 27 April, M23-AFC retook Kaziba Chiefdom after clashes forced Wazalendo to retreat.
+Despite the peace deal, M23 continued to fight Wazalendo militias conducting guerilla attacks.
 On 29 April, SADC troops began withdrawing from Goma via the Grande Barrière following an M23 ultimatum demanding their exit from rebel-held areas.
 On 27 June, the DRC and Rwanda signed a U.S.-mediated peace agreement in Washington, attended by Secretary of State Marco Rubio.
 Foreign Ministers Thérèse Wagner and Olivier Nduhungirehe formalized the accord, concluding months of diplomatic negotiations aimed at reducing tensions and conflict in eastern DRC.
 However, the accord did not halt M23's military activities.
 On 28 June, rebel forces captured the center of Kaniola following renewed clashes with Wazalendo.
 Even after signing the Doha Declaration of Principles, which underscored commitments to peaceful dialogue, recognition of Congolese sovereignty, and respect for international law, M23 persisted in carrying out its campaign.
 Throughout July, August, and September, M23 operations persisted across North and South Kivu, including forced displacements, civilian killings, and the expansion of rebel control into mining zones and strategic localities.
 On 5 September, the UN accused the "Rwanda-backed rebels" of slaughtering children and other civilians in Congo.

+The front lines largely remained frozen from March to December 2025.
+M23 may have quadrupled its active troops since early 2025, with an estimate in October putting its force at 22,000 fighters, making it the largest DRC rebellion since the Second Congo War.
+Burundi, which sees the advance of Rwandan-backed rebels in South Kivu as an existential threat due to the region's proximity to its economic center Bujumbura, deployed additional troops in May and started building up defenses in November.
+M23 militarized the areas south of Bukavu along National Road 5 with additional troops and equipment in late November.
+Burundi's foreign minister claimed that Rwanda sent "trucks full of soldiers" from 28 November to reinforce its 8,000 troops in South Kivu.